-Martha Keen, Horticulturist and Landscape Manager
+Martha Keen, Horticulturist and Farm Manager

 Martha is a 2016 graduate of the Professional Gardener Program at Longwood Gardens, where she received the Wilhelmina du Pont Ross Award for student work that best exemplifies high standards of display.
 Previously, Martha has worked as a gardener in the historic restorations of the Frederick Law Olmsted landscape at Prospect Park Alliance in Brooklyn, NY, and as a project assistant and collaborator with Apiary Studio Landscape Architecture in Philadelphia, PA.
 Martha holds a BA in Liberal Arts from St. John’s College.
 Her volunteer experience includes work at Chanticleer Garden, Scott Arboretum at Swarthmore College, and South Kensington Community Partners.

 Lauren is a recent graduate of the Longwood Gardens Professional Gardener Program.
 During her time at Longwood, she completed an assignment with the French Heritage Society, working at the Potager du Roi (Versailles) and the Parc de Bagatelle in Paris.
 Lauren‘s undergraduate degree in agricultural sciences was completed at the Virginia Polytechnic Institute and State University.
 Between finishing her degree and starting the program at Longwood Gardens, Lauren worked as the head gardener at Seven Ponds, a private residence.

 Tess Frydman, Director of Interpretation and Public Outreach